 BatchExtension error when archiving for the App Store

-New integrations should be made using the open-source version of the extension, using Swift Package Manager.
+Integrations should now be made using the open-source version of the extension, using Swift Package Manager, Carthage or CocoaPods

 See the 1.16 migration document for more information.

 This article belongs to Batch's FAQ.
 Need more help?
 Find insightful articles, documentation, case & market studies, guides, and even more in our website's Resources section on batch.com and our blog.